Flowerowl/flowerowl.github.io/_posts/2014-02-06-%e3%80%90python%e3%80%91good-logging-practice-in-python.md

   </div>

   <p>
-    What’s different between the “print” approach you asked.
+    What's different between the "print" approach you asked.
 Well, of course there are benefits:
   </p>

   <ul>